WSIB First Aid Program Changes 2026

 First Aid Update Course

-The First Aid Update Course will be offered online, taking approximately two hours to complete.
+The First Aid Update Course is offered online at e-lifesaving.ca and take approximately two hours to complete.
 All instructors and examiners must successfully complete a First Aid Update Course before teaching or examining the new program.
 All Trainers must successfully complete an update before conducting any First Aid Instructor courses.
-More details coming soon.

 New First Aid Instructor Prerequisites